ThisPlatypus/von-Mises-Graphical-Models/README.knit.md

 Protein structure can be surveyed  through an atomic level by X-ray diffraction and neutron-diffraction studies of crystallized proteins, and more recently through nuclear magnetic resonance (NMR) spectroscopy of proteins in solution.
 In this way, we observe the $N-C_\alpha$ and $C_\alpha - C$ bonds that are free rotation, and are represented by the torsion angle $\phi$ and $\psi$, respectively.

 Fortunately, there is a Protein Structure Databank (PDB), that collects over ten thousand angle pairs, which provide ample data for even relatively studies.
 For our purpose, we choose an existing protein codifying as 1yt6, which is unclassified protein.
-This protein is cited for the first time in </blockquote><blockquote cite="https://febs.onlinelibrary.wiley.com/doi/pdf/10.1111/j.1742-4658.2005.04902.x"><p> Murata et al. (2005).</p> </blockquote>
+This protein is cited for the first time in <a href="https://febs.onlinelibrary.wiley.com/doi/pdf/10.1111/j.1742-4658.2005.04902.x">Murata et al. (2005).</a>

 Nine amino acids compose 1yt6, and its structure is characterized by only a beta sheet.